 Loving a kid means having to see a part of yourself OUTSIDE of yourself while being mindful that every decision you make has its repercussions.

 Come to think of it, how many of us are guilty of still doing the same old dangerous thing even when we know that it is wrong and it will lead us to our peril?

-Now notice that with a kid, multiply that issue every single day with a living breathing human being that is also part you and part someone you love and you will realize how STUPID you really were and how much you needed guidance.
+Now notice that with a kid, multiply that issue every day with a living, breathing human being that is also part of you and part someone you love, and you will realize how STUPID you were and how much you needed guidance.